Kale and Cheese Omelette for Two

 Potato and Kale Spanish Tortilla from Love and Olive Oil

-Kale, Mushroom, Feta, and Mozzarella Breakfast Casserole from Kalyn’s Kitchen
+Kale, Mushroom, and Cheese Breakfast Casserole from Kalyn’s Kitchen

 - 5 eggs, beaten well